metabase/metabase/docs/developers-guide/e2e-tests.md

 The example of the artifacts for a failed test in "Onboarding" directory:
 ![GitHub Actions artifacts section](https://user-images.githubusercontent.com/31325167/241774190-f19da1d5-8fca-4c48-9342-ead18066bd12.png)

-Additionally, you will find a handy [DeploySentinel](https://www.deploysentinel.com/ci/dashboard) recording link for each failed test in the logs.

 ## Running Cypress tests against Metabase® Enterprise Edition™

 Prior to running Cypress against Metabase® Enterprise Edition™, set `MB_EDITION=ee` environment variable.
 We have a special `describe` block called `describeEE` that will conditionally skip or run tests based on the edition.